Living in the Roman World: Society and Culture (CLA3257)

 ILO: Module-specific skills

-- 1. Detailed knowledge of the society and culture of the Roman world from the late Republic to the second century CE
+- 1. Detailed knowledge of the society, economy, and culture of the Roman world

 - 2. Familiarity with a wide range of sources pertaining to Roman society, economy and culture